davidben/C2SP/tlog-mirror.md

 of the requested partial tile.
 Extra entries will not be validated by the checkpoint.

-#### TBD Push-based Updates
+### TBD Push-based Updates

-TODO: It may be useful to have a push-based update procedure, so that a log can upload data to a mirror, and get a response once the mirror has updated far enough.
+TODO: It may be useful to have a push-based update endpoint, so that a log can upload data to a mirror, and get a response once the mirror has updated far enough.
 In the current design, the log needs to poll the checkpoint endpoint to find out when the mirror has caught up.